March for Life Pilgrimage

-- All buses will be scheduled to arrive in Woodbridge, VA by 7:00pm at the EagleBank Arena (formerly the Patriot Center) on the campus of George Mason University for the “Life is VERY Good” evening of prayer.
+- All buses will be scheduled to arrive in Woodbridge, VA by 7:00 pm at the EagleBank Arena on the campus of George Mason University for the “Life is VERY Good” evening of prayer.

 - At the conclusion of the rally, all participants will travel via bus to a near-by hotel for lodging for the evening.

-- All buses will be scheduled to arrive in Fairfax, VA by 9:00am at the Patriot Center on the campus of George Mason University for the “Life is VERY Good” youth rally.
-The rally will also include Mass with Bishop DiLorenzo and other diocesan bishops at 10:00am.
+- All buses will be scheduled to arrive in Fairfax, VA by 9:00 am at the EagleBank Arena on the campus of George Mason University for the “Life is VERY Good” youth rally.
+The rally will also include Mass with Bishop Knestout and other diocesan bishops at 10:00 am.